AndrewCLeonard/u-develop-it/zz_module-12-notes/12-1-notes.md

 ## 12.3

+-   Made changes to a schema by using ALTER and DROP statements.
+-   Combined relational data using JOIN statements.
+-   Added foreign key constraints to remove references to deleted data.

 ### 12.3.1

 Adding party data will give us a chance to build on past experience by doing the following tasks: